tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 I hope this article provide will be useful for you further projects.

 And thanks to all those courageous who read this article down to the end :)

+### Thanks
+I want to say a special thank to my girlfriend for invaluable support and making this post much better.

+Also I thank everyone who helped me to improve the post.
+Special thanks to [ignovak](https://github.com/ignovak), [dfilatov](https://github.com/dfilatov), and [dodev](https://github.com/dodev).